After attrition-filled offseason, Miles rights the ship

 In a conference with two legitimate Final Four contenders and plenty of blossoming storylines, Miles’ Nebraska team falls mighty low on the list of priorities for the day.

-But in a day flooded with coachspeak, you can’t help but find yourself seeking out the loudest coach at the table in the furthest corner either doesn’t have a filter or doesn’t care enough to abide by it.
+But in a day flooded with coachspeak, you can’t help but find yourself seeking out the loudest coach at the table in the furthest corner who either doesn’t have a filter or doesn’t care enough to abide by it.

 Miles vacillates between lawyer jokes and roster breakdowns.
 One moment he’s playfully bantering with reporters, the next he’s detailing the gut-wrenching feeling of learning he was losing yet another of his players.